 If you believe your voice and actions matter and you’d like to tell the truth as you see it, isn’t it time to speak up more?
 To say what needs to be said and to do what can only be done by you?

 What’s lost if you don’t?
 Your voice and presence in the world and your opportunity to change things for the better.

 More importantly, you lose what you could become.
 You write the story of your work life with the actions and risks you take or let pass by.
 Every decision you make either expands opportunities or shrinks what’s ahead in your career.
 When you close the door on your career, do you want your legacy to be one of impact or low risk/low reward?
 Don’t regret not trying.
 The ball is in your court.

-© Dr. Lynne Curry is author of ” Beating the Workplace Bully” and ” Solutions” as well as owner of the management/HR consulting/training firm The Growth Company Inc. Follow her on Twitter @lynnecury10 or at www.bullywhisperer.com
+© Dr. Lynne Curry is author of ” Beating the Workplace Bully” and ” Solutions” as well as Regional Director of Training and Business Consulting at Avitus Group.
+Follow her on Twitter @lynnecury10 or at www.workplacecoachblog.com.